webpack/webpack.js.org/src/content/guides/caching.md

 ## Output Filenames

-A simple way to ensure the browser picks up changed files is by using `output.filename` [substitutions](/configuration/output#output-filename).
-The `[hash]` substitution can be used to include a build-specific hash in the filename, however it's even better to use the `[contenthash]` substitution which is the hash of the content of a file, which is different for each asset.
+We can use the `output.filename` [substitutions](/configuration/output#output-filename) setting to define the names of our output files.
+Webpack provides a method of templating the filenames using bracketed strings called **substitutions**.
+The `[contenthash]` substitution will add a unique hash based on the content of an asset.
+When the asset's content changes, `[contenthash]` will change as well.

 Let's get our project set up using the example from [getting started](/guides/getting-started) with the `plugins` from [output management](/guides/output-management), so we don't have to deal with maintaining our `index.html` file manually: